 The resistance to examining disparities of power is one example.
 In the good old days, nothing needed to be examined because inequality was natural or ordained.
 Generations of goofy, inbred aristocrats made no difference to the conviction.
 Now nothing needs to be examined because we’re all equal.
-In Voltaire’s immortal words, “The law forbids rich and poor alike to sleep under bridges.”
+In the immortal words of Anatole France, “The law forbids rich and poor alike to sleep under bridges.”
 The idea that we’re all social equals is patently absurd, and yet it’s so pervasive that a President can compare the homeless to campers and it is considered evidence only of his heartlessness, not of his lack of mental capacity.
 We’re convinced, so the evidence makes no impression.

 Not only are the issues hard to follow.
 We don’t want to follow them.

 Does that mean it’s hopeless to aim for an equitable self-regulating system such as democracies are supposed to be?
 I don’t think so, or I wouldn’t be writing this tract.
 Exhortations to be better citizens might not work, but that’s not the only choice.